All Images Copyright 2008-2025 Jennifer Lavrenz

 Truth be told, I didn't take many photos in Holland.
 I wanted a break to just be in the moment and also I was dealing with stuff; both physically (head cold) and emotionally.

 One night I just needed a good long run, but silly me, I didn't pack running shoes or pants. *BIG* mistake.
 I will never do that again!
 I bought some cheap leggings and made do with my walking shoes.
-Then Iran...and ran....and ran... for who knows how many miles!
-I also might have danced here and there when I finally felt released from all that I was feeling!
+Then I ran... and ran... and ran... for who knows how many miles!
 All in all, it was just what I needed that day.

 Jennifer Kaye xoxo